Yeniseian peoples

 Distribution of the Yeniseian languages based on Russian historical data.
 This likely represents a northward migration of the Yeniseians from their origin in Northern Mongolia.

 The Yeniseian people refers either to the modern or ancient Siberian populations speaking Yeniseian languages.
-Despite evidence pointing to the historical presence of Yeniseian populations throughout Central Siberia and Northern Mongolia, only the Ket and Yugh people survive today.
-The modern Yeniseians live along the eastern middle stretch of the Yenisei River in Northern Siberia.
-According to the 2021 census, there were 1,088 Kets and 7 Yugs in Russia.
+Despite evidence pointing to the historical presence of Yeniseian populations throughout Siberia and Northern Mongolia, only the Ket and Yugh people survive today.
+The modern Yeniseians live along the eastern middle stretch of the Yenisei River in the Central Siberia.
+According to the 2021 census, there were 1,088 Kets and 7 Yughs in Russia.

 Based on hydronymic data, the Yeniseians originated from the area around the Sayan Mountains and the southern tip of Lake Baikal.
 The known historical distribution of the Yeniseians is likely to represent a northward migration, with the modern-day Kets representing the very northernmost expansion of the language family.
-This migration possibly occurred as a result of the fall of the Xiongnu confederation, which, according to Alexander Vovin, is likely to have had a Yeniseian-speaking component among its ruling elite.
+This migration possibly occurred as a result of the fall of the Xiongnu confederation, which, according to Alexander Vovin, is likely to have been Yeniseian-speaking, with their language being most closely related to Arin.
 The Jie people, a branch of the Xiongnu who established the Later Zhao state in China, are likely to have spoken a variant of Yeniseian close to Pumpokol.

 With the proposal of the Dené–Yeniseian language family, the Yeniseians have been linked to Native Americans, particularly the Athabaskans.
 It has been suggested that the Yeniseians represent either a back-migration from the Bering land bridge to Central Siberia, or that early Dene-Yeniseian speakers originated in Central Siberia, with Na-Dene speakers expanding into the Americas while Yeniseian speakers remained in Siberia.

+According to the toponymic evidence, prior to the 17th century Yeniseians occupied vast territories of Western and Central Siberia, from northern Mongolia in the south to the middle Yenisei river in the north, and from the Irtysh river in the west to Angara river in the east.